Comparison

 Choose the BRM Kanaha if:

-• You want the wing that created the sport, from the brand that pioneered it
+- You want the wing that created the sport, from the brand that pioneered it, and you accept it is clearance stock that will not be restocked

 For pure performance, both are exceptional.
 The Kanaha is the lighter, more direct tool.
-The Pocket Rocket is the more composed, accessible one.
-Your experience level and typical conditions should guide the decision.
+The Pocket Rocket V1 is the more composed, accessible one.
+Your experience level and typical conditions should guide the decision, with one practical caveat: the Kanaha is run-down legacy stock, so if it is the one you want, availability rather than price is what will decide it.